tkarakai-gto/notes/aws_ecs_notes.md

 **PROBLEM:** How does the `aws ec2 run-instances --image-id ami-...` command knows to join an ECS cluster?

-**SOLUTION:** Based on the `ecs.config` file, in  there the `ECS_CLUSTER=production` confiuration (in this case specifying the cluster called `production`).
+**SOLUTION:** Based on the `ecs.config` file, in  there the `ECS_CLUSTER=production` configuration (in this case specifying the cluster called `production`).
 This file is made available by copying it in to the instance from an S3 bucket.
 The script that copies it in is specified in the `--user-data file://copy-ecs-config-to-s3` which gets executed on the instance at startup time.

 File: copy-ecs-config-to-s3
 ```